jadecobra/python_tdd_exercises/source/bonus/sleep_duration/test_duration_tests.rst

   it looks like the ``duration`` :ref:`function<what is a function?>` has to make a decision based on its inputs

-* I change the `return statement`_ to raise ValueError_ with the inputs or return the inputs to see the difference between them and the expected output
+* I change the :ref:`return statement<the return statement>` to raise ValueError_ with the inputs or return the inputs to see the difference between them and the expected output

   .. code-block:: python